Lotte Cinema: International markets

 Lotte Cinema opened its first overseas multiplex in Vietnam in 2008.
 The company now operates 46 theaters in Vietnam with 219 screens.

 In 2010, Lotte Cinema China opened in Shenyang and grew operations to 9 theaters spanning 67 screens.
-However, the company exited China's market in 2022 due to business structure complexities according to Global Times news reports.
+However, the company exited China's market in 2022 due to business structure complexities.

 In total, Lotte Cinema manages 198 sites with 1,128 screens worldwide.

 Issues

 On June 5, 2021, Lotte Cinema held an eco-friendly event to celebrate 'Environmental Day'.
 It is an event that fills the multi-use food containers brought by customers with popcorn.
 However, as some customers buy unnecessary plastic (ex. large containers), Lotte Cinema's event is criticized for being out of the essence.